yslianTim/rhbm_gem/docs/developer/adding-a-command.md

 # Adding a Command

-This guide documents how to add a command to the existing command system.
+This guide describes how to add a command to the current command system.

 Related references:

 - [`docs/developer/architecture/command-architecture.md`](/docs/developer/architecture/command-architecture.md)
 - [`docs/developer/development-guidelines.md`](/docs/developer/development-guidelines.md)

-## 1. Decide whether it should be a new command
+## Decide Whether It Should Be a New Command

 Add a new top-level command when the workflow needs its own: